axelboc/website-rmittkd/src/pages/index.md

 ---
 trainIntro: >-
   Ready to get started?
-Come by to the next session and enjoy three classes for free!
-We run four classes a week across two locations, and welcome all levels of fitness and experience.
+Come to the next session and enjoy three classes for free!
+We run four classes a week across two locations and welcome all levels of fitness and experience.
 locations:
   - address: '8 Orr St, Carlton VIC 3053, Australia'
     location: 'RMIT Building 47, 8 Orr St'